 As used in this Stipulation, the following terms are defined as follows:

-“AGLC” means Atlanta Gas Light Company.
+“AGLC” or “Company” means Atlanta Gas Light Company.

 “Certificated Marketer” means any person holding a currently effective certificate of authority issued by the GPSC pursuant to Georgia Code Ann.§46-4-153 and authorizing such person to sell natural gas to customers located in AGLC’s service territory.

-“DSR” means the daily supply requirement which is the minimum gas supply a Marketer must tender via one or more interstate pipeline companies to a Primary Pool, as defined in AGLC’s tariff, to satisfy such Marketer’s share of the Firm requirements in such Primary Pool.
+“DSR” means the daily supply requirement which is the minimum gas supply a Marketer must tender via one or more interstate pipeline companies to a Primary Pool, as defined in AGLC’s Tariff, to satisfy such Marketer’s share of the Firm requirements in such Primary Pool.

 “FERC” means the Federal Energy Regulatory Commission.

-GOS” means AGLC’s Gas Operations System.
+“GOS” means AGLC’s Gas Operations System.

-“GOS User Group” means the group of representatives of Certificated Marketers, Poolers, GIG, and AGLC which meet on a regular ad hoc basis with the stated goal of evaluating the day-to-day functionality of the GOS system, including the evaluation of GOS system changes or enhancements.
+“GOS Users’ Group” means the group of representatives of Certificated Marketers, Poolers, GIG, and AGLC which meet on a regular basis with the stated goal of evaluating the day-to-day functionality of the GOS system, including the evaluation of GOS system changes or enhancements.

 “GPSC” means the Georgia Public Service Commission.

-“IBSS Services” means the IBSS Part 157 Services and IBSS Part 284 Services, defined herein.

-“IBSS Part 157 Services” means those services identified in Appendix A to this Stipulation that are provided pursuant to Part 157 of the FERC’s regulations and are associated with AGLC’s Rate Schedule IBSS – Incremental Bundled Storage Service.
-Such services do not include retained storage services identified in Appendix C to this Stipulation.

-“IBSS Part 284 Services” means those services identified in Appendix A to this Stipulation that are provided pursuant to Part 284 of the FERC’s regulations and are associated with AGLC’s Rate Schedule IBSS – Incremental Bundled Storage Service.
-Such services do not include retained storage services identified in Appendix C to this Stipulation.

 8. “IBSS Part 157 Services” means those services identified in Appendix A to this

 Stipulation that are provided pursuant to Part 157 of the FERC’s regulations and are